Apply now for the winter semester 2024/25

 If the total number of applicants exceeds the number of places, a ranking will be made according to the following criteria:

-• Average mark of the degree program or the average mark of exams already taken
+• Average grade of the degree program or the average grade of exams already taken

 Selection interviewno